1joserivera/portfolio/README.md

 ### Work Experience

-* Pricing Product Analyst Trainee *
+Pricing Product Analyst Trainee*
-/  ExxonMobil Business Support Center, Buenos Aires, Argentina /
+/ExxonMobil Business Support Center, Buenos Aires, Argentina/

 - Decreased user time spent on our pricing tools in 23% by merging and reducing our tool portfolio.
 This effort revitalized interest and recaptured usage previously lost due to an overly extensive portfolio.
 - Reduced technical job runtime for quotes by 25% through the implementation of unnecessary data removal.
 Collaborated closely with Pricing Tactics Advisors to identify redundant fields and streamline processes for improved efficiency.